PrestaShop/docs/src/content/1.7/modules/concepts/pdf.md

 ### Code exemple :

 {{% notice tip %}}
-You can override the core pdf tpls in your module.
+You can override the core PDF templates in your module.
 {{% /notice %}}